helanhalvan/backup/README.md

 # backup
 Reuirments:
 Requires encore installed to work.
 Visualization requires SDL2 to work.
+To disable visualization remove the import of SDL files from main. (line 4 in main.enc)

 Build instructions: